theodorejb/phaster/README.md

 ## Usage

-Create a class extending theodorejb\Phaster\Entities.
-Implement the `getMap()` and `getDefaultSort()` methods.
+Create a class extending `theodorejb\Phaster\Entities` and implement the `getMap()` method.
 By default, the table name will be inferred from the class name, and all mapped columns in this table will be selected.

 To join other tables and alter output values, implement the `getBaseQuery()` and `getPropMap()` methods.
 Pass the callable returned by the route handling functions to your Slim or other PSR-7 compatible framework.

 ```php